Nederlandse Omroep Stichting

 Nederlandse Omroep Stichting (/nl/; NOS /nl/ or rarely /nl/; Dutch Broadcasting Foundation) is one of the broadcasting organisations making up the Dutch public broadcasting system.
 Funded by the Dutch government, it has a special statutory obligation to make news and sports programmes for the three Dutch public television channels and the public radio services.

 The foundation's remit derives from the Dutch Media Act 2008, which stipulates that NOS produce regular and frequent programming of a public service nature, including, notably, a full and impartial news service and coverage of parliamentary procedures and debates, as well as reporting on sporting and other national events.
 NOS also acts as a technical coordinator for the Dutch public broadcasting system as a whole.
 In the event of emergencies and/or the breaking of a major news story, it can assume control of the public networks to provide coordinated coverage of events in cooperation with the other members of the system.

 NOS has correspondents in multiple countries, including a permanent studio in Washington, D.C.
 Programmes produced by NOS include its daily television and radio bulletins, the NOS Journaal.
 Parliamentary reports are shown from a special studio in the Hague.
-It also supplies news programmes aimed at children (Jeugdjournaal), teens and young adults (NOS op 3) and sports followers (NOS Langs de Lijn, NOS Studio Sport).
+It also supplies news programmes aimed at children (Jeugdjournaal), teens (NOS Stories), young adults (NOS op 3), and sports followers (NOS Langs de Lijn, NOS Studio Sport).
 Programmes are made available via television, radio, and online.
 NOS also broadcast text pages and a website, which are both often used by the public.

 History

 1947–1969: Unions and foundations

 The Nederlandse Radio Unie (Netherlands Radio Union; NRU) was established in 1947.
 After several failed attempts to create a public broadcasting system and link up with a national station, the NRU was created as a union of broadcasting associations that provided operational support.
 The associations were responsible for their output, but studios, orchestras, and outside broadcast facilities were managed by the NRU.
 Weekly radio plays were also the domain of the NRU and would run until 1986.
 The NRU became the Dutch founding member of the European Broadcasting Union in 1950.

-Meanwhile, the Nederlandse Televisie Stichting (Netherlands Television Service; NTS) was created in 1951, two years after public television returned to the airwaves.
+Meanwhile, the Nederlandse Televisie Stichting (Netherlands Television Foundation; NTS) was created in 1951, two years after public television returned to the airwaves.
 The NTS served as a similar organization to the NRU, in that broadcast and transmission facilities were supplied to member associations for making programmes.

 It was not until 1956 that the NTS itself produced its first programme, a news bulletin called the NTS Journaal.
 This was followed by a sports round-up, Sport in Beeld (Sports Illustrated) in 1959, and 1967 Langs de Lijn (Along the Line), a joint production of several broadcasting associations.
 On 15 October 1967, Willem Leonard Oltmans interviewed the de Mohrenschildts for the NTS, which resulted in a 40-minute film that was the only full-length filmed interview of George de Mohrenschildt.
 However, the film, which was kept at Hilversum, disappeared in 1975.